ICBO 2025 conference

 09:00am - 11:00am ET Workshop for PhD Students & Early Career Researchers: AI, Ontologies, and the Next Generation of Researchers

-Main conference Day 2¶
+Main conference Day 2 (concluded)¶

 Monday, November 10, 2025, ICBO 2025 Main Conference Day 2

-11:00am-11:05am ET Opening Remark
+11:00am-11:05am ET Opening Remarks by Matthew Lange

 12:00pm-12:10pm ET Break